 The Fire Prevention Law requires the employer or user entity shall apply to the fire prevention department of the public security authority of the local people's government at or above the county level for a fire safety inspection before a public gathering place is put into use or opens for business.
 Any constructions illegally putting into use or operating a public gathering place without undergoing the fire safety inspection or without satisfying the fire safety requirements upon inspection shall be ordered to stop construction, stop use or stop production or business operation and be fined not less than RMB30,000 but not more than RMB300,000.
 According to our PRC legal counsel, after consulting with local fire prevention departments, the requirements of conducting the fire safety inspection before use are different among cities.
-In Beijing, Guangzhou, Fuzhou, coffee stores with construction area of more than 300 square meters are required to conduct the fire safety inspection before use; in Shanghai, Wuxi, Changsha, Chongqing, Qingdao, Xi'an, Suzhou, Dalian and Nanjing, coffee stores are required to conduct the fire safety inspection before use no matter the size of the construction area.
+In Beijing, Guangzhou, Fuzhou, coffee stores with construction area of more than 300 square meters are required to conduct the fire safety inspection before use; in Shenzhen and Dongguan, coffee stores with construction area of more than 50 square meters are required to conduct the fire safety inspection before use; in Shanghai, Wuxi, Changsha, Chongqing, Qingdao, Xi'an, Suzhou, Dalian and Nanjing, coffee stores are required to conduct the fire safety inspection before use no matter the size of the construction area.